Hedman scores in OT to give Lightning 3-2 win over Panthers

 The Lightning remained tied for first place in the Central Division with Carolina, though the Hurricanes have a game in hand.
 Florida is one point back.

 Andrei Vasilevskiy made 36 saves for his NHL-leading 26th victory of the season and added an assist.
 Alex Killorn had a goal and an assist.
-Ross Colton also scored for Tampa Bay.
+Ross Colton also scored for Tampa Bay, which bounced back from a 7-2 loss Tuesday in Nashville.

+“We leaked a little bit but our thought process and some of the things we have been working on, we did well at times and struggled at others,’’ Lightning coach Jon Cooper said.
+“But we were down 2-1 (in the third period) in a big-time game, two pretty good hockey teams, and you find a way to tie and then win it in overtime and that’s where I really liked our attitude on the bench.’’

+“I think we had a pretty solid game all around, all four lines played pretty good, we had solid goaltending,’’ Duclair said.
+“We came up short but I think there are a lot of positives to take out of this game.
+It’s always going to be a grind against these guys, but I think we did a great job of sticking with them.’’

-Hedman got his eight goal of the season, sent in on a breakaway by Killorn.
+Hedman got his eighth goal of the season, sent in on a breakaway by Killorn.
 Hedman deked Driedger down and slipped the puck inside the post.

+“Killorn did a good job and passed it at the right time to give me the breakaway,’’ Hedman said.
+“I tried to have some patience on the breakaway and I was able to find the back of the net.’’

 Hornqvist put the Panthers in front in the opening period, cutting toward the net on a pass from Alex Wenneberg and slipping a backhand past Vasilevskiy at 15:13.